pragarwal4250/onCampus/README.md

    cd onCampus-automation
    ```

-3. Create a `data.json` file with your ASU username and password:
+3. Create a `data.json` file with your ASU username, password, names of resume and cover letter you want to use from the ones which are saved on the job portal:

    ```json
    {